Twest17/translate-video/README.md

  - or audiofile(.mp3)

 Why so slow?
-Well, in short, to not be banned by google text-to-speech api.
+Well, to not be banned by google text-to-speech api.
 It happens due to exceeding the limits of use (https://cloud.google.com/text-to-speech/quotas).
 However i can't determine any exact limits.
 So my tests guide me to this specific chunk size to avoid gtts api ban. it's intentionally sleep 1 min after every processed 2 min of video.

 translate_video.py ->  def audiofile_from_transcript(...):